Monday, February 7, 2022

 Photograph of mother and baby dolphin courtesy of Dolphin Quest

-The Cove is the 2009 award-winning documentary exposing the annual drive fisheries hunt of dolphins and whales in the whaling village of Taiji, Wakayama, Japan.
+The Cove is a 2009 award-winning documentary that exposes the annual drive fishery hunt of dolphins and whales in the whaling village of Taiji, Wakayama, Japan.

-Drive fisheries are not historically new and several countries aside from Japan also hunt (or have hunted) animals by this method such as the Solomon Islands, the Faeroe Islands and Peru.
+Drive fisheries are not historically new.
+Several countries aside from Japan have used (or still use) this method to hunt animals, including the Solomon Islands, the Faroe Islands, and Peru.
 The drive fishery at Taiji is believed to have been in existence for more than 350 years.
-The Cove was actually not the first to document this controversial hunt which has been highlighted over the years by magazines such as the National Geographic and in the television series by the late Jacques-Yves Cousteau in the mid-1970s.
-Many have rightly been very concerned regarding these hunting methods and questioned both its operation on moral, ethical and animal welfare grounds.
+However, The Cove was not the first to document this controversial hunt—publications such as National Geographic and television series by the late Jacques-Yves Cousteau in the mid-1970s have also highlighted it.
+Many people have rightly raised concerns about these hunting methods, questioning them on moral, ethical, and animal welfare grounds.

-However, one aspect of the film that has also proved to be controversial is that in recent years a percentage of animals from this fishery has not been killed but selected for live display in public aquaria and marine parks.
-In 2007 (the year The Cove was made) official figures show that 13,170 dolphins and whales were hunted and killed in Japan.
-Of that number 1,239 were hunted in by the drive fishery method and 90 (7.3%) removed alive for aquaria.
+One aspect of the film that has proved particularly controversial is the claim that, in recent years, a percentage of animals from this fishery have not been killed but instead selected for live display in public aquariums and marine parks.
+In 2007—the year The Cove was made—official figures show that 13,170 dolphins and whales were hunted and killed in Japan.
+Of that number, 1,239 were taken by the drive fishery method, with 90 (7.3%) removed alive for aquariums.

-Between the years 2000-2013, a total of 19,092 small cetaceans were taken in the drive fishery at Taiji, Japan.
-17,686 of those were slaughtered while 1,406 were taken as live-capture for sale to zoos and aquaria.
-Graph and data courtesy of Cetbase.
+Between 2000 and 2013, a total of 19,092 small cetaceans were taken in the drive fishery at Taiji, Japan.
+Of these, 17,686 were slaughtered, while 1,406 were captured alive and sold to zoos and aquariums (graph and data courtesy of Cetbase).

-Unfortunately, the makers of the film have taken the position that suggested that this supply of animals to aquaria and parks was the prime purpose of the hunt and that if it ceased so would the hunt itself.
-This is not surprising as one of the main protagonists in The Cove is animal-rights activist Ric O'Barry who is stridently opposed to dolphins being held in the care of humans in zoological parks.
+Unfortunately, the makers of the film suggested that supplying animals to aquariums and marine parks was the primary purpose of the hunt and that if this practice ceased, so would the hunt itself.
+This is unsurprising, as one of the main figures in The Cove is animal rights activist Ric O'Barry, who is strongly opposed to dolphins being kept in zoological parks.

-Moreover, the film suggests that animals from the hunt are being transported globally to countries such as the USA and that persons visiting these parks are in fact support the killing of dolphins and whales in Japan which is basically untrue.
-In fact, it should be noted that most of the popular cetaceans held in both the USA (and mainland Europe) are sustained via captive breeding and therefore these populations have no need to acquired animals via live capture operations from the wild.
-Animals from hunts such as Taiji are generally supplied to aquaria in Asia and the Middle-East and it has recently been alleged that 15 dolphins from a Japanese drive fishery have also been imported into Turkey in 2010.
+Additionally, the film implies that animals from the hunt are being transported worldwide, including to the USA, and that visitors to marine parks are unwittingly supporting the killing of dolphins and whales in Japan.
+This claim is misleading.
+In reality, most cetaceans held in both the USA and mainland Europe are sustained through captive breeding programs, eliminating the need to acquire animals via live capture from the wild.
+Animals sourced from hunts such as Taiji are generally supplied to aquariums in Asia and the Middle East.
+In 2010, it was alleged that 15 dolphins from a Japanese drive fishery were also imported into Turkey.

-An attempt to import false killer whales to a US marine park acquired from a drive fishery in 1993 was blocked by the National Marine Fisheries Service as they considered such operations inhumane which has effectively banned further imports of animals into the USA from drive fisheries.
+An attempt to import false killer whales from a drive fishery to a U.S. marine park in 1993 was blocked by the National Marine Fisheries Service, which deemed such operations inhumane.
+This effectively banned further imports of animals from drive fisheries into the USA.

-(b) that no animals have been imported into the mainland Europe since 1980 and in the US since 1989 from any drive-fishery; the majority of animals displayed in these locations have come from captive breeding programs.
+2. No animals from drive fisheries have been imported into mainland Europe since 1980 or into the USA since 1989.
+The majority of cetaceans displayed in these regions come from captive breeding programs.

 Do dolphins commit suicide?